 This is to ensure that the works do not pose a risk to the health and safety of people in or around the building.
-If you intend to carry out any works to your shop or structural works within the building, you are advised to contact West Lothian Council Building Standards.
+If you intend to carry out any works to your shop front or structural works within the building, you are advised to contact Building Standards.
 The council encourages early discussion of proposals.